Lužice (Hodonín District)

 Lužice (Luschitz) is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 2,900 inhabitants.

 Geography

 Lužice is located about 3 km west of Hodonín and 50 km southeast of Brno.
-It lies in a flat landscape of the Lower Morava Valley.
+It lies in a flat landscape in the Lower Morava Valley.
 The Kyjovka River flows through the municipality.

 History

 The first written mention of Lužice is from 1250.
 From 1511, it was part of the Hodonín estate.
-Until the industrialization in the 19th century, it was an agricultural village.
+Until the industrialisation in the 19th century, it was an agricultural village.
 From 1840 to 1931, lignite was mined here.
 The railway was built in 1841.
 A large glass factory operated in Lužice from 1870 to 1933.

 The municipality was heavily damaged by the 2021 South Moravia tornado.